telliott99/MyUnix/basics/bits.rst

 0xxx xxxx

-That is, the high value bit was unused (this is equivalent to all the bytes between 00 and ef.
+That is, the high value bit was unused (this restricts the range of allowed values for bytes to the range between 00 and ef.

 This opportunity led to different OS's and different programmers using the top bit to encode additional characters (Mac OS Roman, Windows 1252, etc.).
 For example, Mac OS Roman